By Fred Gardner O’Shaughnessy’s News Service

 Piomelli has made a Faustian bargain with the neo-prohibitionists at NIDA.
 When you run a lab, as he does at UCI, you need funding.

-Satan’s offer is: “You can publish studies showing benefit, but you have to keep up the pretense of harm.”
+The Devil’s offer is: “You can publish studies showing benefit, but you have to keep up the pretense of harm.”

 Since 2005, when UCLA pulmonologist Donald Tashkin showed that marijuana smoking does not cause lung cancer, the Drug Warriors have strained to keep the American people scared of the herb.
 Two million have used it with MD approval and there has been no negative impact on public health.
 How can Piomelli uphold his end of the deal?